Information evolution in the interior of an axially symmetric BTZ black hole: Conclusions

+Black hole's interior volume is a dynamical and time-dependent quantity.
+We used Baocheng Zhang \cite{Zhang:2015gda} mechanism to investigate interior volume bounded by the rotating BTZ black hole.
+We found the maximal interior volume associated with the largest hyper-surface linearly increasing with $v$.
+The position of hyper-surface is numerically found at $r_v=0.45m$ as shown in Fig. (\ref{image-2}).
+This figure shows that all hyper-surfaces associated with other points bounded by rotating BTZ black hole are smaller than $r_v=0.45m$.
+So, $r_v$ will bound the maximal interior volume.
+In comparison to other types of rotating black holes (like Kerr and Kerr Newman black holes), these results are different and interesting due to space-time geometry in the interior of the BTZ black hole.

+As there is a direct relationship between the interior volume and quantum modes entropy hence quantum modes entropy is also proportional to $v$.
+It means that the relation between the quantum modes entropy and $v$ can affect the statistical quantities in the interior of the black hole.
+To proceed for some result in agreement with this statement, we calculated the total number of quantum modes (\ref{Qmodes}), free energy (\ref{FE}) and the entropy (\ref{Ent1}) of the scalar field in the interior of the black hole at some inverse temperature $\beta$.

+To study the effects of linear relation between quantum mode entropy and $v$ on statistical quantities in the interior of black hole, we considered two important assumptions that led us to use Boltzmann law and write the differential form of quantum mode entropy.
+Using differential form, an evolution relation is obtained between quantum mode entropy and Bekenstein-Hawking entropy under Hawking radiation.
+A surprising feature of this evolution relation $F(m)$ is its dependence on black hole mass $m$ as given in Eq. (\ref{Proprel}).
+We have a qualitative equation for this as $dS=-(am)dS_{BH}$ with $a$ as a constant.

+The behavior of this result in comparison with a rotating black hole (like Kerr's black hole) is quite different see Fig (\ref{image-3}).
+Recall Fig (3) in Ref. \cite{Wang:2018dvo}, when the mass of Kerr black hole goes to infinity, the curve of proportionality relation approaches to a constant value.
+While in the case of rotating BTZ black hole, the curve is divergent as shown in Fig. (\ref{image-3}).
+It means that there appears some important phenomena ought to understand for this difference.
+The lower portion of Fig. (\ref{image-3}) is for a relatively small mass where the Stephan Boltzmann law is valid only when $m\gg J$, but here this condition of Hawking radiation will be hardly satisfied because it will approach an extreme state.
+So, the above-investigated result between the two types of entropy seems impractical at this position.

 The Physical significance of this work is the extension of interior volume and entropy notion to the lower space-time dimensions.
-So, this result will give a new background to the solution of information paradox problem in lower dimensional \textbf{AdS} space-time.
+For relatively large BTZ black holes, the proportionality function is a linear function of the black hole's mass while its plot is divergent as compared to other black holes.
+It gives a new background to understand the solution of information paradox issue in lower-dimensions.